 Languages evolve constantly.
 Where once the patriarchal masculine was held to include everyone ('mankind', 'man', 'every man'), a change has come in language usage.
 The biblical writers used these terms with the intention to mean everyone.
-In society now terms such as 'human', 'humanity' (or 'humankind') and 'every one' are used to convey this idea of inclusiveness which the biblical writers sought to convey.
+In society now, terms such as 'human', 'humanity' (or 'humankind') and 'every one' are used to convey this idea of inclusiveness which the biblical writers sought to convey.
 In the same way, 'he', meaning people generically, has been gradually being replaced by either 'they' or 'the one who'.
 The patriarchal masculine has become a form of alienation for many women and indeed many men.
-It reduces women to Other by normalizing the masculine.
+It reduces women to 'other' by normalizing the masculine.

-As part of our commitment to winning all for Christ, therefore, and in recognition of the biblical writers' intent to include all of humanity in their writings, we will use inclusive language in the Hall.
-We will do this not because we have to but rather as a sign of our love for each other in Christ.
-In the same way we will commit to speaking in a way which does not alienate or convey disrespect or disparagement to others, whether in the area of gender, orientation, ethnicity or disability ('I'm being rather OCD about this', 'I'm having an autism moment' etc.) or any other aspect of a person's being.
+As part of our commitment to 'being all things to all people', therefore, and in recognition of the biblical writers' intent to include all of humanity in their writings, we will use inclusive language in the Hall.
+In the same way, we will commit to speaking in a way which does not alienate or convey disrespect or disparagement to others, whether in the area of gender, orientation, ethnicity or disability ('I'm being rather OCD about this', 'I'm having an autism moment' etc.) or any other aspect of a person's being.
 Rather we will speak with respect and graciousness to and of everyone, recognising that all are made in the image of God and that Christ died for all.

-In the matter of how we speak of God, we refer to the Trinity as Father, Son and Holy Spirit, keeping in mind that God himself has compared himself also to a mother (Is 49.15).
+In the matter of how we speak of God, we refer to the Trinity as Father, Son and Holy Spirit, keeping in mind that, in Christian Scripture, God himself compares himself also to a mother (Is 49.15).